Bowmore Aston Martin 21 Masters’ Selection Is Available This Month

 With a clear nod to Aston Martin in the very creation of this Bowmore whisky, it exudes a sophistication and complexity which is truly considered yet promises a thrilling taste experience.

-Bowmore Aston Martin 21 Masters’ Selection is available in key global markets at an expected retail price of USD300 (S$403) (ex VAT/duty) from November onwards.
+Bowmore Aston Martin 21 Masters’ Selection is available in key global markets at an expected retail price of USD300 (RM1,250) (ex VAT/duty) from November onwards.

 (Images: Bowmore)